SiJiL82/ecommerce-site/README.md

-# Ecommerce Site - Mini Sew N Sew
+# Ecommerce Site - Mini Sew N Sew <!-- omit in toc -->
 This project is an e-commerce site allowing the purchase of physical goods.
 The site has bee configured to be a store front for my sister's real business - Mini Sew N Sew, as her existing site is lacking many features she wanted to implement, and is unusable on mobile devices as the site is not responsive.